kaalpanikh/INTRO-AushadhiAI/README.md

 ## 🔍 Overview

 AushadhiAI is an advanced AI-powered solution that decodes doctors' handwritten prescriptions using computer vision and machine learning.
-The application extracts medication information and presents it in an easy-to-understand format, bridging the knowledge gap between healthcare providers and patients.
+The application extracts medication information and presents it in an easy-to-understand format, bridging the knowledge gap between healthcare providers and patients

 ## ✨ Key Features